neumino/neumino.github.io/movies.md

-### Happiness Ever After
+### Ghostbusters: Afterlife
-*Released on 2021-11-10, vote average 8.3*
+*Released on 2021-11-11, vote average 8.2*

-This sequel to &#34;Happiness is a Four-Letter Word&#34; finds Zaza, Princess and Zim living new chapters of their lives amid loss, family grudges and new love.
+When a single mom and her two kids arrive in a small town, they begin to discover their connection to the original Ghostbusters and the secret legacy their grandfather left behind.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/GhGzYbUK5Jw?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/lnKmAVLC3jU?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>